towerhouse/Healthmeasures-Laravel/README.md

 http://mbhealth-api.local/healthmeasures/measure
 and it will render all the measures from the database

+### Test

+There are unit tests for each action except for the upload files actions.
+I have not find a way to do them yet.

 ### Html report generation

 - Laravel: php artisan vendor:publish